mtsl8/wide-current/doc/secure-boot.md

 encryption and proper system management are in general more useful for security than secure boot.

-\[note: unless you are using something like Bitlocker and storing the key in the TPM, disabling secure boot should not interfere with booting another OS, and re-enabling will restore TPM functionality\]
+\[note: unless you are using something like Bitlocker and storing the key in the TPM, disabling secure boot should not interfere with booting another OS, and re-enabling should restore TPM functionality\]